lpenaud/lpenaud.github.io/content/articles/about-me/about-me-en.rst

 How I started computer science ?
 --------------------------------

-I started computer science at high school, I was fiddling some scripts on Python_ and JavaScript_ on my free time.
+I started computer science at high school, when I was fiddling some scripts on Python_ and JavaScript_ on my free time.

-What was useful to me during my end project of baccalaureate Sciences and Technology of the industry in sustainable development, where I programmed a server with some JavaScript helped by node.js_.
+What was useful to me during my end project of baccalaureate sciences and technology of the industry in sustainable development, where I programmed a server with some JavaScript helped by node.js_.
 Then for the first time, I put my passion at the service of my studies.